staabm/staabm.github.io/_posts/2025-11-15-phpstan-validates-phpunit-data-provider.md

 There is even more magic under the hood.

-We have a experimental feature in PHPStan which allows us to not just report errors, but also fixes some of them.
+We have a experimental feature in PHPStan which allows us to not just report errors, but also `--fix` some of them.
-This new ability also added to a few `assert*` rules.
+This new ability was also added to a few `assert*` rules.

 ### Summary